erikmazzelli/erikmazzelli/README.md

 +I'm Erik, a software developer.
 Currently focused on +mobile technologies, digital design and UX
 -I'm 20 years old, living in São Paulo, Brazil-
-# 💻 Been working react native, nodejs and a lot of js!
+# 💻 Been working with react native, nodejs and a lot of js!
 ```